10 Best Pellet Smokers & Grills With REAL Reviews (2023)

 Unlike charcoal smokers and propane smokers, pellet smokers use wood pellets as fuel.
 These pellets are fed into feeding inlets located on the sides of pellet grills.
 These pellets make their way into augers that feed the pellets in a pellet smoker’s burn pot.

-The burn pot of a pellet smoker has underneath it a heating rod.
+Beneath the burn pot of a pellet smoker is a heating rod.
 It’s similar in many ways to the heating plates you find on most kitchen stoves.
 The heating rod on its own will not create a fire.

 However, with wood pellets, enough flame can arise to create the smoke you require.
 A fan located within the heating part of the pellet smoker stokes the heat.